aeferguson/remote-logoff/README.md

 # Remote-Logoff

-This PowerShell script queries a remote computer for the session ID of a particular user and attempts to log that user off.
+This PowerShell script queries a remote Windows computer for the session ID of a particular user and attempts to log that user off.
-This script will accept a hostname or an IP address as the 'ComputerName'.
+The script will accept a hostname or an IP address as the 'ComputerName'.

 ## Examples